Pompeo denounces ‘harassment’ after Democrats subpoena White House

 The House committees leading the probe issued their subpoenas as evidence mounted that Trump abused his powers by attempting to use US military aid to pressure Ukraine President Volodymyr Zelensky to seek damaging information on 2020 Democratic rival Joe Biden.

-In a tweet early on Saturday, Trump said that “the so-called Whistleblower’s account of my perfect phone call is ‘way off,’ not even close...
+In a tweet early Saturday, Trump said that “the so-called Whistleblower´s account of my perfect phone call is ´way off,´ not even close...
 This is a fraud against the American people!”

 The Times said the second official was among those interviewed by inspector general Michael Atkinson about the allegations lodged by the original whistleblower.